JetJet13/JetWallet/README.md

 ### Feedback
 if you have any questions, you can email me at jgeorges371@gmail.com.
 If you found a bug or defect while using JetWallet, raise an issue and I'll try my best to resolve it.

+### Donations
+If your feeling generous, here is a bitcoin address 19Ex5TVw4hitSz2JWiv3zNPDPzQn76DrjN

 ### Acknowledgements
 I would like to thank the creator of [NBitcoin](https://github.com/MetacoSA/NBitcoin), Nicolas Dorier for which this application is built upon.